 Face ID Limited Users to One!

-With the release of the iPhone X and Face ID, Apple allowed us to register a single face to Face ID.
+With the release of new models of iPhones & iPads that support Face ID, Apple allowed us to register a single face to Face ID.
 That limit of just registering one user was an annoyance and pain point (especially for my partner who can never remember passcodes!)

 We know that a lot of folks out there share or swap devices